Killing Joke (2003 album)

 Killing Joke (also known as Killing Joke 2003) is the eleventh studio album by English rock band Killing Joke, released on 28 July 2003 through Zuma Recordings.
 It was their first album in seven years, following Democracy in 1996, and their second self-titled album, following their debut in 1980.
-The album was produced by Gang of Four guitarist Andy Gill and features Nirvana drummer and Foo Fighters frontman Dave Grohl on drums, a long-time Killing Joke fan.
-It peaked at number 43 in the UK Albums Chart.
+The album was produced by Andy Gill (Gang of Four) and all drums were performed by guest Dave Grohl (Nirvana, Foo Fighters), a long-time Killing Joke fan.

+Critical reviews were largely positive, noting the band's move towards a heavier sound, and the album peaked at number 43 in the UK Albums Chart.

 Background and recording

 Vocalist Jaz Coleman and Dave Grohl originally intended to title the album Axis of Evil, in reference to the political lyrical themes: "It's the beginning of the American Empire.
 They're taking over the world.
 That's what's happening, and here we are at the heart of the fucking enemy.
 I never thought I'd see the day."
 The Death & Resurrection Show, the title of the opening song on the album, was also a working title.

 Bassist Paul Raven had recently met Grohl, who expressed an interest in working with the band.
 According to Coleman, "The original idea was to have three of our favourite drummers play on the album, Dave [Grohl] being one of them.
 We also wanted John [Dolmayan] from System of a Down and Danny [Carey] from Tool.
 But when Dave heard the songs, he said, 'I want the whole thing'".
 Dolmayan worked with the band during early recording sessions, but the drumming on the final album is entirely by Grohl.
 Grohl declined to be paid for his work.
-The drum recording sessions took 5 days in March 2003.
+The drum recording sessions took five days in March 2003.

+The album was produced by Andy Gill of Gang of Four and mostly recorded at his Beauchamp Building studio in London.
+The drums were recorded at Grand Master Studios in Los Angeles.
+Grohl's drum parts were adapted from drum machine patterns Gill and the band created.
 During the recording of the song "Asteroid", Dave Grohl commented on the album:

-The album was produced by Gang of Four guitarist Andy Gill and recorded at his Beauchamp Building studio in London, except for the drums, which were recorded at Grand Master Studios in Los Angeles.

-Bass guitar is played by original member Youth and other long-time bassist Paul Raven.
+Most of the bass guitar is played by original member Youth, with contributions by the band's other long-time bassist Paul Raven.
 Youth said "The reason we brought Raven back in to do one track was because I didn't want to tour it.
 He was prepared to tour it but wanted to be part of the album if he was gonna tour it".
 Guitarist Geordie Walker originally claimed to have played "half the bass on the record." but later said "Not much at all.
 I think I just added a lower bass-line to 'Loose Cannon'."
 Grohl did not play live with the band; the drummer on the supporting tour was Ted Parsons, formerly of Swans, Prong and Godflesh.